scottballenger/wordtl/README.md

 Not much here.
 You can run `wordtl` on `Windows or Mac`.

 If you would like to compile, test, and build the code then you will need `Golang` installed.
+See [How to Build and Test the Source Code](#buildingtesting-wordtl)

 ## Installing `wordtl`